Smulanovich/CS111/lab1/README.md

 ## Building

-To build the program, use the following command since Makefile is being used:
+To build the program, make sure you are in the right directory use the following command (on the command line) since Makefile is being used:

     make